horeilly1101/deriv/README.md

 ## Expression
 Definition: An Expression is the all-encompassing data structure that allows us to put functions together and take their derivatives.
-Every function is an implementation of an Expression.
-This was the key design detail that glued the project together.
+Every function is an implementation of an Expression -- this is the key design detail that glues the project together.
 It is implemented by

 - *Add*: an add is a list of expressions, added together
 - *Mult*: a mult is a list of expressions, multiplied together